ZhaochengD/Course_Data_Acquisition/index.md

   Figure3.2 Construction the network of parking space
 </p>

 The next step is linking the logical model stored in the computer with the physical parking model using sensor techniques and data transmitting techniques.
 The first one we fullfilled is data transmitting which implement the function that transmit data from raspberry pi to PC using socket programming.
 We sent these data because we treat our PC as the embedded operating system in the privat car and treat the raspberry pi as the server used in the parking lot.
 The parking lot (raspberry pi) server will send the parking space information and collision information to the car (PC) so the car can make its own adjustment.
 The protocol is designed like the below figure After the design the car (PC) can receive the data sensored from the parking lot (raspberry pi) and knew its route planning information. in order to improve the user-friendly experience, we also added voice assistance for different events.
+Below is the communication protocal we designed.

 <p align="center">
   <img src="./img/communication.jpeg" width="200">